lopezyaoming/STYLEENGINE/scripts/addons/SERVER_API_FEATURE_2025-11-07.md

 1. **Serverless API (Default)** - Uses RunComfy's managed serverless deployment with automatic scaling
 2. **Server API** - Direct communication with a persistent ComfyUI backend instance for faster generation

+### 🎉 NEW: Auto-Launch Feature

+The addon can now **automatically launch and manage ComfyUI servers** for you!
+No need to manually create servers through the RunComfy dashboard.

+See `AUTO_LAUNCH_SERVER_FEATURE.md` for complete details on:
+- Automatic server launching on first generation
+- Manual server control buttons (Start/Stop/Test)
+- Server status monitoring
+- Cost considerations

 ## Why Server API?